kapilt/juju-softlayer/README.rst

 Now we can bootstrap our softlayer environment::

-  $ juju docean bootstrap --constraints="mem=2g, region=nyc1"
+  $ juju slayer bootstrap --constraints="mem=2g, region=sjc"

-Which will create a machine with 2Gb of ram in the nyc1 data center.
+Which will create a machine with 2Gb of ram in the san jose data center.

 All machines created by this plugin will have the juju environment name as a prefix for their hostname if your looking at the DO